PROSLab/X-IoT/README.md

 # X-IoT

-This project contain the Knowledge Base for the X-IoT approach.
+This project contains the main elements for the X-IoT approach.